nih-fmrif/NIMH_repro_2017_03/_episodes/04-built-in.md

 {: .error}

 *   Fix syntax errors by reading the source and runtime errors by tracing execution.

-## The Jupyter Notebook has two ways to get help.

-*   Place the cursor inside the parenthesis of the function, hold down `shift`, and press `tab`.
-*   Or type a function name with a question mark after it.

 ## Every function returns something.